 My son was an active child, always testing the limits.
 He crashed toy trucks into walls, colored outside the lines and was “all boy.”
-Sometimes, when my 8 month old puppy starts running around in circles, I call him by my son’s name by mistake.
+Sometimes, when my 8 month old puppy starts running around in circles, I call him my son’s name by mistake.
 He reminds me of that playful boy who was full of the dickens.
-Without thinking, I repeat the phrase I used too often with my son: “What is your problem?!!” but to no avail.
+Without thinking, I repeat the phrase I used too often with my son: “What is your problem?!!”
+But to no avail.

 My boy had a deep, sensitive side as well.
 I sang to him at night and read Dr. Seuss until I knew those books by heart.
 When he couldn’t sleep and wanted to be near me, he’d sneak into my room and crawl under the bed.
 Dr. Spock had told us that co-sleeping was bad, and my son knew he’d be sent back to his room if he was caught.
 I wish I had followed my instincts and let him curl up in my arms and stay there all night.